FuyinCherng/evaluate-loseless-compression/README.md

 - [Zip (1989, Phil Katz, PKWARE, Inc.)](http://www.7-zip.org/sdk.html)

 ## Evaluation
-The condition of evaluation and how we performe evaluation (device, time of compression....
-Follow what we mentioned on the slides

 ### Performance Metrics (dependent variables)
 According to the [Evaluating Compression Effectiveness](https://en.wikibooks.org/wiki/Data_Compression/Evaluating_Compression_Effectiveness#Decompression_Speed), we used the following performance metrics in the evaluation: